9 Habits of Service Technicians That Affect Customer Experience Negatively

 1. Too full of their own

-An experienced field service technician might have seen it all; equipment failure due to human errors, physical wear and tear, or temporary patches used in the past repairs.
-A small hint might be enough for them to recognize the problem with the machine.
+An experienced field service technician might have seen it all; equipment failure due to human errors, physical wear, and tear, or temporary patches used in past repairs.
+A small hint might be enough for them to recognize the problem with the machine, probably even without using an intuitive inspection program.
 But for a customer, it might be a new and terrible experience.

 Generally, this behavior starts with urgency and quickly develops into a habit.
 And then you would see that they are “not willing to empathize with the customers because it is a time-consuming process and requires one to be attentive and actively listen to their problems,” he further elaborates.